Building a Simple & Affordable Website

 Website development is not exactly my forte.
 Though I’ve dabbled over the years, I spend most of my time in C++, C#, and Java.
 Despite this, it’s fun and helpful to run a blog and portfolio site (the very one you’re reading), so I need to know a little bit about websites!

 Over the years, I’ve tried a few different approaches to building and hosting this website before landing on what you see before you.
-This site is simple, easy to maintain, and (importantly) inexpensive to host.
+This site is simple, easy to maintain, fast to load, secure, and (importantly) inexpensive to host.

 In this post, I’ll explain the approaches I’ve tried in the past and how this site is currently built.